Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Tickets are a buyers market right now in Syracuse.
-The Dome's capacity is just shy of 50,000 but the last few years have seen crowds of around 35-40,000 for most games.
+The Dome's capacity is just shy of 50,000 but the last few years have seen crowds of around 35,000 for most games.
+There hasn't been a sellout in many years.
 I don't expect it to change until the Orange start consistently winning again.
-The move to the ACC has somewhat energized the local fan base (see 48k for Clemson Game) but many are still waiting to join in once it becomes the thing to do again (i.e. bandwagon) in CNY.
-The 2013 season saw 6-6 regular season and 2014 looks better but it should still be a buyers market for tickets.
+The 2010 season saw 8-5 with a Pinstripe Bowl victory and excitement is growing but I still expect a buyers market in 2011.
 The school offers Internet purchasing of tickets.
 Single game tickets usually go on sale each August.
 They are doing both "print at home" and traditional mailing of tickets.
 If you arrive without tickets the best place to buy tickets are near the intersection of Marshall and Crouse, the walkway between the Quad (near Hendricks Chapel) and the Dome or the area surrounding the parking lots just west of the Dome.
 New York appears to be relaxing the rules on scalping tickets so the Police shouldn't bother you as long as you don't buy on the sidewalks next to the Dome.
 The actual rule appears to be within 1500' of the Dome.
 They arrested a few scalpers in March 2010 for the NCAA Basketball Regional.
 For Syracuse Football games they don't usually seem to be arresting but just stay away from the areas directly surrounding the Dome.

 A few tried and true techniques to get the best price buying: 1.
 Know what a legit ticket looks like 2.
 Buy from your own fan base first 3.
 The smaller the group the smaller the price--single tickets are cheapest 4.
 Prices usually peak 1-2 hours before kickoff--inside an hour the closer to game time the cheaper the ticket, right after kickoff they plummet to near nothing 5.
 A fan walking to the stadium in with a group of friends and still holding extra tickets to sell will usually dump them for a cheap price (they do not want to miss the game and often they are doing a favor for a buddy to sell them) usually you'll spot them holding a finger or two out to their side or over their head or saying selling one, etc...
 6. If you have to deal with a professional scalper--NEVER give him what he asks, have a seating chart with you, check to make sure all tickets are really together and for that game, offer him lower and be prepared to walk away, after you turn and walk away more than half the time in my experience they'll give in and take your offer, if you can afford to wait...wait inside 20 minutes to kickoff as the prices drop (assess the situation for the number of tickets available, how many you need before employing that strategy) 7.
 Don't be embarrassed to go back to a scalper to buy ticket(s) 10 minutes after you said no to his previous offer 8.
 Don't fall for their tactics to make you feel like you're ripping them off by "only offering $20 a ticket", etc...they love to play games with your self-image and ego.